Smarter Irrigation For Profit 2

 grains, research organisations and farmer groups.

 The GVIA is an active participant in the Smarter Irrigation for Profit project with several projects being run in our valley.
-The Keytah trial will be continuing as part of the project and there will also be research conducted by the CSIRO and Deakin University in the 2020-2021 season.
-We will be hosting our annual field day in early February 2021.
+The Keytah trial has continued as part of the project and included research conducted by Deakin University in the 2020-2021 and 2021-2022 seasons.
+In addition the GVIA has been working with USQ in surface irrigation optimisation during the 2021-2022 season at Milo.